…from John McEnroe to Kei Nishikori…

 – over time, Chang lost some of his greatest assets: his speed, steely determination, and knack for improvisation

-As Chang’s game evolved, he notably improved his serve.
+As Chang’s game evolved, he notably upgraded his serve.
 His average aces per match increased significantly: 1.9 in 1991, 2.7 in 1992, 3.1 in 1993, 4.3 in 1994, 6.0 in 1995, and 8.4 in 1996.
-During those years, Chang played in six really big finals, including the Grand Slam Cup of the years 1991–92 (losing to big-serving David Wheaton and Michael Stich), the Masters final ’95, and the Australian Open final ’96 (both losses to Becker).
+A racquet (Prince) an inch longer than a traditional one helped him improve his serve.
+During those years, Chang played in six really big finals, including the Grand Slam Cup of the years 199192 (losing to big-serving David Wheaton and Michael Stich), the Masters final ’95, and the Australian Open final ’96 (both losses to Becker).
 His most crucial match, however, was the 1996 US Open final, where he lost to Sampras.
 If he had won that match, Chang would have become the world’s No. 1 player.
-The only opponent who didn’t overwhelm Chang with a huge serve in these finals was Muster at the 1995 French Open.
+The only opponent who didn’t overwhelm Chang with an imposing serve-and-volley game in these biggest finals was Muster at the 1995 French Open.
 Muster won that baseline duel after coming back from a big deficit in the opening set, a feat he repeated many times that year.

 Many players reach their peak around age 25, but for Chang, that age marked the beginning of his decline.
 He was exhausted at such a young age after ten years of playing at the highest level.
 The 1997 US Open was the last tournament where Chang was considered a genuine contender for a Slam title.
 He lost in the semifinals to Patrick Rafter, who was not a big server, but on that day, his serve was enough to dominate the match.
 After this defeat, Chang failed to reach the fourth round of a Grand Slam tournament for the remaining six years of his career.

-After retiring, Chang withdrew from the spotlight for several years before returning as the coach of fellow Asian player Kei Nishikori.
+After retiring, Chang withdrew from the spotlight for several years before returning as the coach of “fellow Asian” player Kei Nishikori.
 In some sense, with Nishikori, Chang experienced a similar trajectory to his own career in the 1990s: although they worked together from 2014 to 2019, Nishikori lost all his biggest finals (one Slam and four Masters 1000 events).
+Chang, in his best years, always wanted to highlight his Asian roots (faith in God too) and preferred playing in Asian events rather than flying to other parts of the world, where he could earn more, money and points.

 Career record: 662–312 [ 330 events ]